cookies-mod/mod/README.md

 <details >
 <summary>Mining</summary>

+- Highlight unclaimed commissions (`Modify commission items`)
+  - Changes the commission items to knowledge book for completed, writeable book for started and written book for new commission
+- Puzzler solver

 #### HOTM

 - Show perk level as stack size
 - Highlight disabled
   - Changes the item for disabled perks to a redstone dust
 - Cost for next 10
 - Cost for max level
 </details>